paulbrodner/paulbrodner.github.io/_posts/2018-03-29-webbrowser-testing-using-standalone-docker-images.md

 date: 2018-03-29 13:00 +0300
 tags: [java, docker, docker-compose, selenium-standalone]
 description: Step by step guide to configure your selenium tests to run remotely on a standalone docker container
+excerpt: If you just want to run your Selenium tests seamlessly without too many configuration
 ---

 If you just want to run your Selenium tests seamlessly without too many configuration like